doctrine/orm/en/reference/unitofwork-associations.rst

 -  Relationships may be bidirectional or unidirectional.
 -  A bidirectional relationship has both an owning side and an inverse side
 -  A unidirectional relationship only has an owning side.
--  Doctrine will **only** check the owning side of an assocation for changes.
+-  Doctrine will **only** check the owning side of an association for changes.

 Bidirectional Associations
 --------------------------